 The PBS approach we take across all our residential and community-based services is person-centred, educational, pro-active and respectful, whilst encouraging individuals to be as independent and as safe as possible.
 As a result of this approach, detailed plans and a well trained staff team, the use of restrictive medication and episodes of restraint can be reduced, and overall quality of life for the individual improved.

 Our PBS specialists will assess the relationship between the behaviours that challenge and other aspects of the person’s life and environment, as well as working together with everyone associated with the individual.
 A personalised support plan is then developed with guidance for our staff teams to follow.

 We take a person-centred approach so we can identify which areas of support will be most helpful to each individual, and will work with those that we support to ensure that their choices and goals are at the heart of everything that we do.
-Throughout our Priory Adult Care services, our aim is to:
+Throughout our Priory Adult Care (formerly Craegmoor and Amore Care) services, our aim is to: